rennier/Google-Cyber-Security-Portfolio/README.md

 **6.Sound the Alarm: Detection and Response<br>**
 Identifying the steps to contain, eradicate, and recover from an incident<br>
 Analyzing packets to interpret network communications<br>
-Understand basic syntax, components of signatures and logs in Intrusion Detection Systems (IDS) and Network Intrusion Detection Systems (NIDS) tools<br>
+Understanding basic syntax, components of signatures and logs in Intrusion Detection Systems (IDS) and Network Intrusion Detection Systems (NIDS) tools<br>
-Perform queries in Security Information and Event Management (SIEM) tools to investigate an event<br>
+Performingqueries in Security Information and Event Management (SIEM) tools to investigate an event<br>
 **<em>Hands-on, practice-based assessments included:</em>**
-  <li>Document Incident Handler's Journal (with template)✔️</li>
+  <li>Documenting Incident Handler's Journal (with template)✔️</li>
-  <li>Finalize Incident Handler's Journal✔️</li>
+  <li>Finalizing Incident Handler's Journal✔️</li>
   <br>

 **7.Automate Cybersecurity Tasks with Python<br>**
-Explain how the Python programming language is used in cybersecurity<br>
+Explaining how the Python programming language is used in cybersecurity<br>
-Create new, user-defined Python functions<br>
+Creating new, user-defined Python functions<br>
-Use regular expressions to extract information from text<br>
+Using regular expressions to extract information from text<br>
-Practice debugging code<br>
+Practicing debugging code<br>
 **<em>Hands-on, practice-based assessments included:</em>**
   <li>Update Files through a Python Algorithm✔️</li>
   <br>